lab-kitten/lab-kitten/README.md

 # You should know

 - To use the lab side program you need to register first (**I know you hate register, but the purpose is to protect your data via authentication, also only users with .edu email address can use lab-kitten**).
-Then you need to tell lab-kitten these credentials, the name of your experiment and the location of the executable for initialization, please refer to the following examples
+Then on the lab side you need to tell lab-kitten these credentials, the name of your experiment and the location of the executable for initialization, please refer to the examples

 # Others